russMightyMonk/ga4-bigquery-chat/README.md

 5. **Follow the Prompts**
    The script will ask for the following information to configure your resources:

+    > **Important:** Please make sure that you have the values below entered exactly as they appear, without any spaces, as this might cause the script to fail.
+Furthermore, I recommend creating a .txt file with these values to input as required.

    *   Your GCP **Project ID**.
    *   A **Region** for your resources (e.g., `us-central1`).
    *   The **email address** you want to grant access to (your own Google account).